bikematrix/documentation/docs/configuration.md

 <Tabs>
 <TabItem value="definition" label="Configuration Defintion">

-This is the **site-wide core configuration** definitions for the web components:
+This is the **site-wide core configuration** definitions for the SDK:

 ```html
 <script type="application/json" data-bikematrix-config>